Posted by ESPN.com's Tim Griffin

 "I talked to my mom earlier and she kind of calmed me down," Thomas said.
 "I was pretty nervous about it before the game."

-Thomas later blocked a punt, forced a fumble and was a leader in the Longhorns' second-half improvement along with Gideon.
+Thomas later blocked a punt and was a leader in the Longhorns' second-half improvement along with Gideon.

 The Longhorns' kiddie corps in the secondary impressed FAU quarterback Rusty Smith, who struggled through a 15-for-31 passing performance.